 This version is a true copy of the group version of the original Masked Figures Test (GEFT) (Witkin et al., 1971).
 The test contains a total of 25 items divided into three sections.
 The final score is the sum of the correctly completed items and varies between 0 and 18.
-For the classification in the various cognitive styles, it was assumed that people who achieved between 0 and 9 correctly completed figures are considered "field dependent (FD)", people with scores between 10 and 15 are considered as "field independent (FI)".
+For the classification in the various cognitive styles, it was assumed that people who achieved between 0 and 9 correctly completed figures are considered "field dependent (FD)", people with scores between 10 and 15 are considered "intermediate (I)", and only people with scores between 16 and 18 points are considered as "field independent (FI)".
 The version of GEFT employed in the present study was validated for use in Colombian university students by López, Hederich, and Camargo (2012).

-The internal consistency coefficients on the 15 items, from which the score is obtained, show adequate levels of reliability (Cronbach's $\alpha$ = 0.785).
-A much stricter test than Cronbach's $\alpha$ , which is independent of the number of items, also shows high level of reliability (McDonald's $\omega$ = 0.799).
+The internal consistency coefficients on the 15 items, from which the score is obtained, show adequate levels of reliability (Cronbach's $\alpha = 0.785$ ).
+A much stricter test than Cronbach's $\alpha$ , which is independent of the number of items, also shows high level of reliability (McDonald's $\omega = 0.799$ ).

 Estimation of the confidence and precision of metacognitive judgments.
-Data on confidence in performance was collected and we used this to calculate calibration scores (i.e., accuracy and bias/error).
+Data on confidence in performance was collected and used this to calculate calibration scores (i.e., accuracy and bias/error).
 The test was completed by the student in three different stages of evaluation.
-At each stage of the test, the student answered three metacognitive questions to determine their level of confidence.
+At each stage of the test, the student answered three metacognitive questions to score their level of confidence.
 Thus, the study included the following data.